tobixen/thrash-protect/README.md

   amounts of RAM (i.e. half a gig) thrash_protect itself can consume significant amounts of memory.

-* It has been reported that "swapoff" failed to complete while thrash-protect was running.
+* It has been reported that "swapoff" failed to complete while thrash-protect was running - though I somehow doubt trash-protect was to blame.

 Other thoughts
 --------------